AnimeshJha2419/AnimeshJha2419.github.io/README.md

 # Plagarism Detection using NLTK
 This is a comprehensive tutorial on how to perform Plagarism Detection using NLTK

-For the tutorial, please refer to the [website](https://animeshjha2419.github.io/)
+For the tutorial, please refer to the [webpage](https://animeshjha2419.github.io/)

 NLTK software license:

-For the license, please refer to the [website](https://github.com/nltk/nltk/blob/develop/LICENSE.txt)
+For the license, please refer to the [github repo](https://github.com/nltk/nltk/blob/develop/LICENSE.txt)

 Data set and Sample Data: